libcell/deconvBench/README.md

 ## Installation

-To install the TICPE, install from github using devtools
+To install the deconvBench, install from github using devtools

 ``` r
 library(devtools)